 - An Active Sprint: Once your sprint starts, begin to review your team's progress.

 Once the sprint starts, you can review the burndown chart along the way to understand the amount of remaining work in a particular sprint and gather feedback on the sprint itself.
 Below are a few scenarios that the burndown chart captures:

-Scope creep is often unavoidable, so it's necessary to understand when they occurred especially if you team is no longer on target to meet its sprint goal.
-Here, the burndown chart reflects an increase in scope
+Scope creep is often unavoidable, so it's necessary to understand when they occurred especially if your team is no longer on target to meet its sprint goal.
+Here, the burndown chart reflects an increase in scope.

 Opportunity for Alignment:

 It's important for the team to collaborate and land on an estimate for each work item in the sprint - not so much for the actual estimate itself but more for the shared understanding based on the requirements.
 This is often seen in both over and under estimates on the burndown chart.
 Below, the burndown chart reflects where some work was overestimated; the team is on track to complete the work well before the end of the sprint.